dojo-center/dojo-center.github.io/docs/Engagement.md

 ### **Let’s Connect on the Mat!**

 Transformation flows one conversation at a time.
 We’d love to connect with you to learn more about where you are on your journey.
-With good synergy, we’d be happy to tour our offerings and explore the conversational mat together.
+We're happy to tour our offerings and explore the mat together.

 **[Schedule a tour (discovery call)](https://connect.mindset.dojo.center)** to start a conversation about new possibilities. 🙏🌿